alvinye9/Purdue-AI-Racing-Simulator/docs/index.md

 1. Download binary (recommended)

-    Download the most recent racing simulator build in the Github Releases.
+    Download the most recent racing simulator [here](https://purdue0-my.sharepoint.com/my?id=%2Fpersonal%2Fye372%5Fpurdue%5Fedu%2FDocuments%2FResearch%2Fcustom%5Fsimulator&ga=1)

-- Windows: Double-click the downloaded executable (.exe)

-- Linux:
+- Currently only compatible with Linux:

     - Double-click the downloaded executable (.so)

-    - The first time you may need to set the executable permissions with ```chmod +x AWSIM.so```
+    - The first time you may need to set the executable permissions with ```chmod +x PAIRSIM_vX.X.X.so```

 2. From the Unity Editor

     a.
-To run directly from the Unity editor, clone the repository and make sure you are on the `racing-main` git branch.
+To run directly from the Unity editor, clone the repository and make sure you are on the `main` git branch.

-    b. ***Run the script `sm_setup.sh` to set up the repository to pull the correct submodules.***
+    b.
+Follow the instructions in [Getting Started - Setup Unity Project](GettingStarted/SetupUnityProject/index.md).

     c.
-Follow the instructions in [Getting Started - Setup Unity Project](GettingStarted/SetupUnityProject/index.md).

-    d.
 Download and import `racetracks_v1.unitypackge`

     [Download racetrack assets (unitypackage)](https://netorgft10298407-my.sharepoint.com/:f:/g/personal/will_bryan_autonomalabs_com/EnFiHnKOU2VKpFyvuGNnSoEBHrcnGAxe8js3GnDwgTMl8Q?e=joBXev){.md-button .md-button--primary}